basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 keywords: [developers, conflict-resolution, vclocks, vector-clocks]
 ---

 One of Riak's central goals is high availability.
 It was built as a multi-node system in which any node is capable of receiving requests without requiring that each node participate in each request.
 In distributed systems like this, it's important to be able to keep track of which version of a value is the most current.
 This is where vector clocks come in.

 ## Client- and Server-side Conflict Resolution

-One of the things that makes Riak's eventual consistency model powerful is Riak is very non-opinionated about how data resolution takes place.
-While Riak does have a set of [[defaults|Replication Properties#available-parameters]], there is a wide variety of ways that data inconsistency can be resolved.
+Riak's eventual consistency model is powerful partially because Riak is non-opinionated about how data resolution takes place.
+While Riak _does_ have a set of [[defaults|Replication Properties#available-parameters]], there is a wide variety of ways that data inconsistency can be resolved.
 The following basic options are available:

 * **Allowing Riak to resolve all conflicts**.
 If the `[[allow_mult|Conflict Resolution#siblings]]` parameter is set to `false`, conflict between data replicas can still take place, but Riak resolves those conflicts behind the scenes on the basis of [[vector clocks]].
 This unburdens Riak clients from engaging in conflict resolution, delegating that responsibility to Riak itself.
 While this can ease the development process, it has the important drawback that applications cannot form their own deterministic merge logic.